python-attrs/cattrs/README.md

 Python has a rich set of powerful, easy to use, built-in data types like dictionaries, lists and tuples.
-These data types are also the lingua franca of most data serialization libraries, for formats like json, msgpack, yaml or toml.
+These data types are also the lingua franca of most data serialization libraries, for formats like json, msgpack, cbor, yaml or toml.

 Data types like this, and mappings like `dict` s in particular, represent unstructured data.
 Your data is, in all likelihood, structured: not all